AdobeDocs/contributor.en/help/localization/machine-translation.md

 ---
-title: Machine Translation for Customers
+title: Translation Experience for Customers
-description: Product documentation about Adobe's machine translation program for customers, and how to provide feedback about the quality of the machine translation service.
+description: Product documentation about Adobe's translation program for customers, and how to provide feedback about the overall translation progam.
+In the future, Adobe will collect feedback on the human translations.
 doc-type: reference
 ---

 # Language Support for Adobe Digital Experience Documentation and Support Content

 Adobe recognizes that you rely on product documentation, help, and support content to be readily available in languages supported by Adobe products.
-To realize this goal, Adobe offers a unique translation experience that enables you to select the language of your choice, and to provide feedback to the quality of translated content.
+To realize this goal, Adobe offers a unique translation experience that enables you to select the language of your choice, and in the future, to provide feedback to the quality of translation service.

 ## Select a language